akazachk/vpc/README.md

 ## Dependencies

 The code relies on [Cbc](https://github.com/coin-or/Cbc).
 It was extensively tested with version 2.9 (up to revision 2376 in the subversion history), while performance in the trunk and 2.10 versions has been more unstable.
 I have not yet tracked down the precise reason; see the related open GitHub issue #12.
 In particular, as of 2020/03/27, we need to compile `Cbc` with `SAVE_NODE_INFO` defined to enable access to the `parentNode` code in the `CbcModel` files.
-In addition, we need to comment out the line `currentNode_ = NULL` in `CbcModel.cpp` around line 15392.
+In addition, if the Cbc commit is before [0f6ffed](https://github.com/coin-or/Cbc/commit/0f6ffed4c26daaf75edac2f87b70f3cc40cb12fd), we need to comment out the line `currentNode_ = NULL` in `CbcModel.cpp` around [line CbcModel.cpp:15392](https://github.com/coin-or/Cbc/blob/53f34cfea21360091608b02a041a962b2be7d6bc/src/CbcModel.cpp#L15390-L15391).

 Some of the scripts use `bash`, but can probably be adapted to other shells.